 The Kenong Rimba Park is a protected forest reserve that is 121 sq km in size located just southwest of Taman Negara.
 This scenic valley is rich in unique tree specimens, wildlife and even mythical folklore.

 Deep within the park are some magnificent limestone caves to discover, including the famous Gua Batu Tinggi, which resembles a dug out boat.
 A river flows beneath this cave and legend has it that the cave was formed when a boat carrying the King's messenger from Pekan was turned to stone.
 At approximately 120-150 meters above sea-level, the cave has an abundance of vegetation from orchids to fig trees and epiphytes to moss.

 Outside, nature lovers will be able to spot a variety of trees, such as the 'Tualang', which is a massive tree that grows hundreds of feet high, the tallest tropical tree species.
 Another interesting tree is the 'Pokok Ara', which is often described in local folklore and poems.

 Known as the ‘green lungs’ of the Malay Peninsula, the 434, 350 hectare Taman Negara is a 130-million-year-old ecotourism park that is blanketed with dense jungle and a diverse range of plants and animals.
 Over the course of its lifespan, the park has been spared major geological upheavals such as earthquakes and volcanic activity.
-As a result, it is acknowledged as one of the oldest jungles in the world.
-Read More...
+As a Read More...